O'Hara Group

 Bitbucket (Cloud)

-https://bitbucket.org/{project}/{repo}/raw/{commit ref}/{file path}
+https://bitbucket.org/{workspace}/{repo}/raw/{commit ref}/{file path}

 Bitbucket (Server) 🛑